 Part II: Envision

 You will engage in a series of live virtual workshops where you will design learning activities and experiences that you intend to implement in your own classroom.
+Workshops in previous program cohorts have included:

 Part III: Enact

 You will implement learning activities and experiences with your students in your local context.
 You will also participate in live virtual sessions with small teams of colleagues to connect, collaborate, reflect, and learn from each other's experiences.
-Your small team will be facilitated by an instructional coach to help you reflect and develop your practice.

 By the end of the program, you will gain the ability to: